Zivan-R/Portfolio/README.md

 🔥 I'm passionnate about everything related to DevOps, Dev, AI/ML and technology in general!
 🌐 And I'm fluent in both English and French.

-I made this repo to provide an easy and organized way to navigate through my projects.
+I made this repo to provide an easy and organized way to know me a little better and navigate through my projects.
 I hope you enjoy your time here!

 🤝 Want to collaborate?
 Please email me at **z.rasolofo@gmail.com**